fredrikSveen/MALIS_project/README.md

 # MALIS_project
-## Project about classifying images for breast cancer or not, using machine learning algorithms
+## Project about classifying images for breast cancer using machine learning algorithms
 ### Made by J. Schult, L. F. Ven and F. Sveen.